Content

 This is your time to have fun, let your hair down and enjoy.

 Make sure you feed your photographer and their assistant.
 A 10-12 hour day is ridiculously long.
 Be sure to provide drinks for them as well.
-I am so involved with shooting on a wedding that I really don’t have time to organize food and drinks and if I don’t eat I faint! (not good!)
+I am so involved with shooting during a wedding that I really don’t have time to organize food and drinks and if I don’t eat I faint! (not good!)

 Make sure your MC warns your photographer before he announces anything big i.e. bouquet throwing, cake cutting etc